 The jams and jellies category was cluttered with many brands made essentially the same way.
 The market was dominated by Smuckers, made mostly from refined sugar, corn syrup and only a small percent of fruit.
 In contrast, Sorrell Ridge produced an all-fruit product but had little distribution outside of health food stores.

-To introduce a new product (Sorrell Ridge) against a giant competitor (Smuckers) which had a 30 year reputation for being honest, friendly, and good.
-The marketing objective was to increase sales, gain broader distribution, and do it all on a shoe-string budget.
+Introduce a new product (Sorrell Ridge) against a giant competitor (Smuckers) that had a 30 year reputation for being good.
+The goal was to increase sales, gain broader distribution, and do everything on a shoe-string budget.

-Go head-to-head against the competition where it was most vulnerable.
-Ironically, we determined that Smucker's tagline, ("With a name like Smuckers, it has to be good,") was both it's biggest equity and its most vulnerable target.
-A playful TV execution dismantled the tagline and revealed the truth: "With 100% fruit, we have to be better."
+Go head-to-head against Smuckers where it was most vulnerable.
+We determined that Smucker's tagline, ("With a name like Smuckers, it has to be good") was both it's biggest equity and its most vulnerable target.
+A deceptively playful TV execution literally dismantled the tagline to reveal the truth: Smuckers wasn't so good.
+And, "With 100% fruit, we have to be better."
 We also created this head-to-head coupon print ad.